alphazeus/color_picker/README.md

 - Resizable window.
 - Support for JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC formats.
 - Color Picker with RGB and HSV Conversion.
+- Drag and drop functionality to add images onto the window

 ## Dependencies (Built with)
 -   GLFW 3.4